Village of Lisle-Benedictine University Sports Complex: Stadium complex

-The 3,000-seat main stadium for American football and soccer is also a fine athletics facility with an artificial playing surface, a nine-lane track, electronic scoreboard and message board, and electric lights.
+The 3,000-seat main stadium for American football and soccer is also a athletics facility with an artificial playing surface, a nine-lane track, electronic scoreboard and message board, and electric lights.
 The main press box, four luxury suites, and viewing sundecks are above the seating gallery.

 Natural grass practice fields and throwing venues for baseball and softball are directly adjacent to the main stadium.
 The baseball stadium seats 1,000, including 800 chairs, and has handicap accessible areas on the main concourse.
 The baseball field measures 325 feet to the outfield fence.
 Oversized dugouts allow for maximum player comfort.
 The stadium features a large electronic scoreboard and message board, and a public address system provides coverage to the stands and concourse.

 The sports complex was built by Walsh Construction, and the architect was DLR Group.

 The complex was completed in November 2004.